 - SLOW COOKER METHOD: Transfer the soaked beans and cover with 6 cups of water, garlic, bay leaves, and salt to a slow cooker.
 Cook on high for 4 hours or on low for 8 hours.

 - INSTANT POT METHOD: Transfer the soaked beans, 4 cups of water, garlic, bay leaves, and salt to an Instant Pot.
-Set the Instant Pot to manual mode, and cook on high pressure for 12 to 20 minutes, depending on your preference.
-I liked mine at 12 minutes.
-Once the cooking time is up, let the pressure naturally release before opening the lid.
-If you are using unsoaked beans, you will need to cook the chickpeas for at least 35 to 40 minutes.
+Set the Instant Pot to manual mode, and cook on high pressure for 12 to 15 minutes, depending on whether you like them slightly more al dente or softer.
+If you cook them for 12 minutes, they’ll have a slight crisp; 15 minutes is close to the texture of canned chickpeas.
+Once the cooking time is up, let the pressure naturally release for 10 minutes.
+Then, release any residual pressure and open the lid.
+If you are using unsoaked beans, you will need to cook the chickpeas for about 25 to 30 minutes.
 Let the pressure release naturally.

 - The beans will keep in the refrigerator for 4 to 5 days.
 You can also freeze chickpeas for a few months.

 - I prefer cooking the beans with 1 tablespoon of kosher salt.
 If you are using sea salt, use 2 teaspoons of salt.